Article | How to Light from Above - Downlighting Inspired by Nature

 Why Light from Above?

 If we were given a choice, we would all light our nighttime landscape with moonlight.
-But since we can't control the moon, and it's not always shedding its light on us, we find another way.
+But since we can't control the moon, we find another way.
 Downlighting is that way.

 With downlights we simulate the light of the moon.
 We create the feeling of moonlight.
 Of course, we know its not real, but we chose to suspend our disbelief - a term from the movies.
 Every time we sit in a theater, we immerse ourselves in a film.
 We know it's not real, but pretend it is - we suspend our disbelief.
 This is the secret of landscape lighting.
 We create lighting that appears to be natural, that feels natural, but is (in reality) luminaires skillfully placed and aimed.